chesslablab/embedblab/README.md

 ### File Permissions

-Make sure that nginx has write permissions to the `public/assets/img` folder.
+Make sure that nginx has write permissions to the `public/assets/img` as well as to the `public/assets/video` folder.

 ```
 sudo chown $USER:www-data public/assets/img
+sudo chown $USER:www-data public/assets/video
 ```

 ### Contributions